Görgényszentimre

 Szalárdi wrote about the construction of Rákóczi: “…the castle of Görgény, which can only be said to have been damaged by shelling from the vineyard from the north, had a very strong, double-winged old battlemented with a very strong stone rampart erected to protect it. … … the town of Görgényszentimre had new houses built under the hill of the castle on the hill of Görgényszentimre, and on the part of the hill of the castle on the eastern side a very large forest was cut down and this area was turned into fields for growing hay…”.

-Due to its remote location, the castle did not have any imposing residences or palaces, and very little is known about the life and courtly life here.
-Later, in 1642, Prince Rákóczi György I had the Rákóczi Palace built at the foot of the castle hill.
-The noblemen’s estates were the center of the village, while the other inhabitants (Romanian and Székely peasants), who served the castle as soldiers or maintenance workers, built their houses on the outskirts of the village.
-The print of the castle from 1699 is called the Gürgűny version.
+Due to its remote location, the castle had no imposing residences or palaces, and very little is known about the life and courtly life here.
+In 1638, Görgény came into the hands of Prince Rákóczi György I who built the bastion of the northern rampart.
+He used no less than 3,000 wagons of stone that were brought up to the castle for his construction work.
+It was thanks to this modernization that the Kuruc forces were able to hold it for more than 5 months, during an extremely heroic – not to mention bloody – battle (read about it later).
+In 1642, the prince had the Rákóczi Palace built at the foot of the castle hill. , it was also part of the modernization of Görgény castle.
+The noblemen’s estates were the center of the village.
+At the same time, the other inhabitants (Romanian and Székely peasants), who served the castle as soldiers or maintenance workers, built their houses on the outskirts of the village.

 Let’s take a closer look at this brave deed, based on the research of Szibler Gábor: